Nilpotent operators and weighted projective lines: Applications

 \begin{corollary} Let $S$ be a simple $\ulPp$-module belonging to $\snilop{p}$.
 Then the right perpendicular category $\rperp{S}$, consisting of all objects $X$ from $\snilop{p}$ satisfying $\Hom{}{S}{X[n]}=0$ for each integer $n$, is triangulated with Serre duality.
 Moreover, the category $\rperp{S}$ has tilting objects $U$ and $U'$ such that $\End{}{U}\iso A(2p-3,3)$ and $\End{}{U'}\iso B'(2,p-1)$.
 In particular, the algebras $A(2p-3,3)$ and $B'(2,p-1)$ are derived equivalent. \end{corollary}

 \begin{proof} We switch to the category $\svect\XX$, where we have to calculate the category $\rperp{E}$ for an Auslander bundle $E$.
 The first claim follows from Proposition~\ref{prop:nakayama} and its proof.
-For the second claim we use Proposition~\ref{prop:rectangle:tilting} and the fact that $E\langle \vx_2+(p-2)\vx_3\rangle$ is an Auslander bundle. \end{proof} By different methods the derived equivalence of the algebras $A(2(p-1),3)$ and $B(2,p-1)$ was shown independently by S.~Ladkani~\cite{Ladkani}.
+For the second claim we use Proposition~\ref{prop:rectangle:tilting} and the fact that $E\langle \vx_2+(p-2)\vx_3\rangle$ is an Auslander bundle. \end{proof}

 Returning to the context of Proposition~\ref{prop:rectangle:tilting}, we want to give the tilting object $\Phi(T)$ of $\snilop{p}$ a more concrete shape.
 We briefly point out what the $\Phi(E\langle\vx\rangle)$ are in the language of the category $\snilop{p}$.
 For this let $\sPp^{\mathrm{up}}$, resp.\ $\sPp^{\mathrm{low}}$, denote the full subcategory of $\sPp$ formed by the objects of the upper (resp.\ lower) bar.
 Moreover, we identify $\mmod{\sPp^{\mathrm{up}}}$ with the full subcategory of $\mmod\sPp$ of all modules whose support is contained in $\sPp^{\mathrm{up}}$.
-Further we identify $\mmod{\sPp}$ with the category $\modgr\ZZ{A}$ of finitely generated $\ZZ$-graded modules over the algebra $A=k[x]/(x^p)$ with $x$ having degree one. \begin{lemma} (a) The restriction functor $\rho\colon\mmod\sPp\ra\mmod{\sPp^{\mathrm{up}}}$ has an exact left adjoint $\lambda$ sending the indecomposable $\sPp^{\mathrm{up}}$-projective $P(\vx)$ to the indecomposable $\sPp$-projective $P(\vx+\vx_2)$.
+Further we identify $\mmod{\sPp}$ with the category $\modgr\ZZ{A}$ of finitely generated $\ZZ$-graded modules over the algebra $A=k[x]/(x^p)$ with $x$ having degree one. \begin{lemma} (a) The restriction functor $\rho\colon\mmod\sPp\ra\mmod{\sPp^{\mathrm{up}}}$ has an exact left adjoint $\lambda$ sending the indecomposable $\sPp^{\mathrm{up}}$-projective $P(\vx)$ to the indecomposable $\sPp$-projective $P(\vx_2+\vx)$.

-(b) Putting $T^{\mathrm{up}}=\bigoplus_{j=0}^{p-2} E\langle j\vx\rangle$ and $T^{\mathrm{low}}=\bigoplus_{j=0}^{p-2} E\langle{j\vx_1+\vx_2}\rangle$, the tilting object $T$ from the above proposition has the form $T=T^{\mathrm{up}}\oplus T^{\mathrm{low}}$.
+(b) Putting $T^{\mathrm{up}}=\bigoplus_{j=0}^{p-2} E\langle j\vx_3\rangle$ and $T^{\mathrm{low}}=\bigoplus_{j=0}^{p-2} E\langle{\vx_2+j\vx_3}\rangle$, the tilting object $T$ from the above proposition has the form $T=T^{\mathrm{up}}\oplus T^{\mathrm{low}}$.
 Moreover, with the above identifications this yields:

 \end{lemma} Independently this tilting object in $\snilop{p}$ was constructed by Xiao-Wu Chen~\cite{Chen} with a direct argument not relying on Theorem~C.

 Since the Grothendieck group $\Knull{\coh\XX}$ is free abelian of rank $p+4$, see~\cite{Geigle:Lenzing:1987}, we obtain from Proposition~\ref{prop:nakayama} or Proposition~\ref{prop:rectangle:tilting} the next result.